rahulvenugopal/CertiPy/README.md

 I have added a simple alignment option by tweaking text length (Couldn't get the align option to work neatly)

-We can add multiple texts (like registration number) by extending the script!
+~~We can add multiple texts (like registration number) by extending the script!~~

+Look up certiPy_receipt_lab.py where three texts are added to a receipt image